tsunami416604/azure-docs.hu-hu/articles/active-directory/authentication/active-directory-certificate-based-authentication-get-started.md

 ---
-title: Ismerkedés a Tanúsítványalapú hitelesítés – az Azure Active Directory
+title: Certificate-based authentication - Azure Active Directory
-description: Ügyféltanúsítvány-alapú hitelesítés konfigurálása a környezetben
+description: Learn how to configure certificate-based authentication in your environment
 services: active-directory
 ms.service: active-directory
 ms.subservice: authentication
 ms.topic: article
-ms.date: 01/15/2018
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: annaba
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: f57d4615fc80df6c5df9ba295288ad71ae12fa23
+ms.openlocfilehash: 8bfe306f089a26258ba9c7a07c54925f4540b44b
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "60359075"
+ms.locfileid: "74382027"
 ---
-# <a name="get-started-with-certificate-based-authentication-in-azure-active-directory"></a>Az Azure Active Directory Tanúsítványalapú hitelesítés első lépései
+# <a name="get-started-with-certificate-based-authentication-in-azure-active-directory"></a>Get started with certificate-based authentication in Azure Active Directory

-Ügyféltanúsítvány-alapú hitelesítés lehetővé teszi hitelesíthető az Azure Active Directory egy Windows, Android vagy IOS rendszerű eszközön ügyféltanúsítvánnyal az Exchange online-fiókhoz való csatlakozáskor:
+Certificate-based authentication enables you to be authenticated by Azure Active Directory with a client certificate on a Windows, Android, or iOS device when connecting your Exchange online account to:

-- A Microsoft mobil alkalmazások, például a Microsoft Outlook és a Microsoft Word
+- Microsoft mobile applications such as Microsoft Outlook and Microsoft Word
-- Exchange ActiveSync (EAS) típusú ügyfelek
+- Exchange ActiveSync (EAS) clients

-Ez a funkció konfigurálása szükségtelenné meg kell adnia egy felhasználónév és jelszó kombinációjával egyes mail és a Microsoft Office-alkalmazások a mobileszközén.
+Configuring this feature eliminates the need to enter a username and password combination into certain mail and Microsoft Office applications on your mobile device.

-Ez a témakör:
+This topic:

-- A lépések végrehajtásával konfigurálhatja, és a tanúsítvány alapú hitelesítést a felhasználók számára a bérlők kihasználhassák az Office 365 nagyvállalati verzió, vállalati, oktatási és US Government-csomagokban biztosít.
-Ez a funkció érhető el előzetes verzióban érhető el az Office 365-Kína, US Government Defense és US Government Szövetségi csomagoknak.
+- Provides you with the steps to configure and utilize certificate-based authentication for users of tenants in Office 365 Enterprise, Business, Education, and US Government plans.
+This feature is available in preview in Office 365 China, US Government Defense, and US Government Federal plans.
-- Feltételezi, hogy már rendelkezik egy [nyilvános kulcsokra épülő infrastruktúrájú (PKI)](https://go.microsoft.com/fwlink/?linkid=841737) és [az AD FS](../hybrid/how-to-connect-fed-whatis.md) konfigurálva.
+- Assumes that you already have a [public key infrastructure (PKI)](https://go.microsoft.com/fwlink/?linkid=841737) and [AD FS](../hybrid/how-to-connect-fed-whatis.md) configured.

 ## <a name="requirements"></a>Követelmények

-Tanúsítványalapú hitelesítés konfigurálásához a következő utasításokat kell teljesülniük:
+To configure certificate-based authentication, the following statements must be true:

-- Tanúsítványalapú hitelesítés (CBA) csak az összevont környezetekben böngészőalkalmazásokban vagy modern authentication (ADAL) használó natív ügyfelek esetében támogatott.
-Az egyetlen kivétel az Exchange Active Sync (EAS) az Exchange Online (EXO), amely összevont és felügyelt fiók használható a.
+- Certificate-based authentication (CBA) is only supported for Federated environments for browser applications or native clients using modern authentication (ADAL).
+The one exception is Exchange Active Sync (EAS) for Exchange Online (EXO), which can be used for  federated and managed accounts.
-- A legfelső szintű hitelesítésszolgáltatót és köztes hitelesítésszolgáltatót kell konfigurálni az Azure Active Directoryban.
+- The root certificate authority and any intermediate certificate authorities must be configured in Azure Active Directory.
-- Minden egyes hitelesítésszolgáltató visszavont tanúsítványok listájának (CRL), amely egy internetkapcsolattal rendelkező URL-CÍMEN keresztül lehet rá hivatkozni kell rendelkeznie.
+- Each certificate authority must have a certificate revocation list (CRL) that can be referenced via an internet-facing URL.
-- Az Azure Active Directoryban beállított legalább egy hitelesítésszolgáltatót kell rendelkeznie.
-A kapcsolódó lépései a [konfigurálása a hitelesítésszolgáltatók](#step-2-configure-the-certificate-authorities) szakaszban.
+- You must have at least one certificate authority configured in Azure Active Directory.
+You can find related steps in the [Configure the certificate authorities](#step-2-configure-the-certificate-authorities) section.
-- Exchange ActiveSync-ügyfelek az ügyféltanúsítvány rendelkeznie kell a felhasználó irányítható e-mail címét az Exchange online az egyszerű felhasználónév vagy a tulajdonos alternatív neve mezőben RFC822 nevének értékét.
-Az Azure Active Directory az RFC822 értéket képez le a Proxy cím attribútuma a címtárban.
+- For Exchange ActiveSync clients, the client certificate must have the user’s routable email address in Exchange online in either the Principal Name or the RFC822 Name value of the Subject Alternative Name field.
+Azure Active Directory maps the RFC822 value to the Proxy Address attribute in the directory.
-- Az ügyféleszköz legalább egy hitelesítésszolgáltató által kiállított ügyféltanúsítványok hozzáféréssel kell rendelkeznie.
+- Your client device must have access to at least one certificate authority that issues client certificates.
-- Ügyféltanúsítványt az ügyfél-hitelesítés részére lett kiállítva az ügyfélnek.
+- A client certificate for client authentication must have been issued to your client.

-## <a name="step-1-select-your-device-platform"></a>1\. lépés: Válassza ki az eszközplatformot
+## <a name="step-1-select-your-device-platform"></a>Step 1: Select your device platform

-Az Ön számára, eszközplatform, első lépésként tekintse át a következőket kell:
+As a first step, for the device platform you care about, you need to review the following:

-- Az Office-mobilalkalmazások támogatása
+- The Office mobile applications support
-- A megvalósítási követelmények
+- The specific implementation requirements

-A kapcsolódó információkat a következő eszközplatformokat létezik:
+The related information exists for the following device platforms:

 - [Android](active-directory-certificate-based-authentication-android.md)
 - [iOS](active-directory-certificate-based-authentication-ios.md)

-## <a name="step-2-configure-the-certificate-authorities"></a>2\. lépés: A hitelesítésszolgáltatók konfigurálása
+## <a name="step-2-configure-the-certificate-authorities"></a>Step 2: Configure the certificate authorities

-A hitelesítésszolgáltatók konfigurálása az Azure Active Directoryban, minden egyes hitelesítésszolgáltató, töltse fel a következőket:
+To configure your certificate authorities in Azure Active Directory, for each certificate authority, upload the following:

-* A tanúsítvány nyilvános részét, a *.cer* formátum
+* The public portion of the certificate, in *.cer* format
-* Az internetre irányuló URL-címeket, hol találhatók a visszavont tanúsítványok listájának (CRL)
+* The internet-facing URLs where the Certificate Revocation Lists (CRLs) reside

-A séma a hitelesítésszolgáltató a következőképpen néz ki:
+The schema for a certificate authority looks as follows:

     class TrustedCAsForPasswordlessAuth
     {